jihchi/res-msw/README.md

 ## API

-`MSW` is the root namespace module, includes following namespaces and modules:
+`MSW` is the root namespace, includes following namespaces and modules:

 - `rest`
 - `graphql`